 You don’t need to register the baby’s birth with the Births, Deaths and Marriages Registry.

-The test uses your family’s adjusted taxable income.
+The income test uses your family’s adjusted taxable income.
 We ask what you expect this to be for the 6 months after your baby’s birth.

 The limit is an income of $60,900 in the 6 months after your baby’s birth.

-If you don’t pass this test
+If you don’t pass the income test

 You may still receive this payment if you receive Family Tax Benefit Part A for another child within 52 weeks of your baby’s birth.

-To pass this test you must be:
+To pass the Family Tax Benefit Part A eligiblity test you must be: